Looting by Russian forces during the Russian invasion of Ukraine

-Sacking by Russian forces during the 2022 Russian invasion of Ukraine is the mass cases of robberies and thefts committed by the Russian military in the occupied territories of Ukraine recorded by international observers and local residents.
-Since the beginning of February, the media have been publishing eyewitness accounts of military operations in Ukraine about massive cases of looting by soldiers of the Russian army.
+Since the beginning of the Russian invasion of Ukraine in February 2022, the media have been publishing eyewitness accounts of widespread looting by the Russian soldiers deployed in Ukraine.
 International organizations such as Human Rights Watch, as well as Ukrainian, European and Russian independent media and NGOs document and investigate cases of looting and transportation of stolen personal items and industrial equipment to the territory of Russia and Belarus.

 History

-On the third day of the invasion of Konotop, food stores were looted, there was a video on the Internet in which Russian soldiers took out a safe from a bank branch in the Kherson region.
+On the third day of the invasion, food stores were looted, there was a video on the Internet in which Russian soldiers took out a safe from a bank in the Kherson region.